swisskyrepo/PayloadsAllTheThings/SQL Injection/PostgreSQL Injection.md

 SELECT usename, usecreatedb, usesuper, usecatupd FROM pg_user
 ```

-## PostgreSQL Check if Current User is Supperuser
+## PostgreSQL Check if Current User is Superuser

 ```sql
 SHOW is_superuser;